 On 17 December 1942, 11 governments issued a joint declaration condemning the Nazi treatment of the Jews – a result of mounting evidence from Poland about the systemic mass murder of European Jews.
+A one-minute silence was held in the House of Commons.

 On the 70th anniversary of the declaration Foreign Secretary William Hague said: